-The beach is wide with soft sands but the sea was not as inviting as at some other beaches, we saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.
+The beach is wide with soft sands and the sea is inviting.
+We saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.

 Nai Yang a fairly low key town but has a plentiful supply of restaurants, street food and travel services to get you on your way to more adventures.
 There are a few nice beach resorts here.

 Slightly further south is Bangtao Beach which we didn’t enjoy quite so much but is a lovely big beach that offers a range of water sports that would prove popular if you have older children.

 It is livelier than most of the beaches that have made this list but remains family friendly and is a far better option than places like Patong Beach should you be planning a vacation to Phuket.

 Phrae Ae Beach – Koh Lanta

 Koh Lanta is a great place to visit and is a very family friendly destination.
 The island is known for its relaxed atmosphere, sandy beaches, mangroves, and rainforests.

 Just ahead of Klong Nin as our favourite beach on Koh Lanta, we feel that Phrae Ae beach (Long Beach) has the best mix for families with a wide sanding beach, some natural shade in the morning, shallow seas and a good choice of family-friendly places to eat.

 For meals, we found it hard to get past the Thai Cat Restaurant as our daughter was drawn in by the big pile of toy and inflatables lined up on the beach and the knowledge that there was a playground behind.